sam-parkinson/fetch-challenge/README.md

 # Receipt processor challenge
 This is my submission for Fetch's coding challenge.
+This is built using Node.js and Express, and can be run using the below instructions to set up a Docker container.

 ## Docker setup
 Clone the repository.